Languages in RPGs: Written Languages

 Category

-one of Normal, Adapted, Archaic, or Complex.
-If left blank, the default is Normal.
+one of Normal, Adapted, Archaic, Complex. or Polyglot, If left blank, the default is Normal.

 Mistranslation (optional)